Pylons/pyramid/docs/designdefense.rst

 about the ZCA API: they should call a Python function with some object germane to the domain as an argument, and it should returns a result.
-A corollary that follows is that any reader of an application that has been written using :mod:`pyramid` needn't understand the ZCA API either.
+A corollary that follows is that any reader of an application that has been written using :app:`Pyramid` needn't understand the ZCA API either.

 Hiding the ZCA API from application developers and code readers is a